Fine tuning self-hosted Gitlab server to solve SSH scaling problems

 SSH Load Balancing and MaxStartups

-Discussing the issue among my smart coworkers, we couldn’t see a reason for Gitlab itself to be dropping connections with the amount of workload.
+Discussing the issue among my smart teammates, we couldn’t see a reason for Gitlab itself to be dropping connections with the amount of workload.
 There could be some configuration with our OpenSSH defaults that might be responsible for that.
 And we indeed found one.

 OpenSSH has this neat setting called